yohman/up206a/syllabus.md

             *   A paragraph that explains an issue of interest
             *   A research question
             *   Data sources
+        *   Create a final project repo in one of your group member’s github account, then assign other group members as collaborators
     *   Individual assignment:
         *   Launch JupyterHub, import a dataset of your choice, and conduct data exploration, making sure to document your steps and your preliminary findings
         *   Add your first data exploration Jupyter Notebook to your GitHub repository